 In Year 5, we work hard on developing the children as independent, goal-oriented learners who adopt growth mindsets and have open minds towards challenges.
 Students set goals, which are discussed with teachers, so they can work towards achieving in their learning.
 These goals are reflected upon through peer discussions, self-reflection, and when conferring with the teacher, within which students consider achievements and areas for continued development.
 All students are given many opportunities to work with a range of children and teachers across the curriculum, where learning is differentiated and individual needs and learning styles are planned for.

-In Year 5, we provide our students with opportunities to undertake extra learning opportunities within our Topic lessons, which take place several times per week.
-These topics cover areas of the curriculum additional to English and Mathematics, such as Humanities, Wellbeing, Technology, Civics and Citizenship, Economics and Creative Arts.
+In Year 5, we provide our students with opportunities to undertake extra learning within our Topic lessons, which take place several times per week.
+These topics cover areas of the curriculum additional to English and Mathematics.

 Throughout the year, students in Year 5 will have the opportunity to participate in a range of extracurricular activities, this year these will include:

-Year 5 students participate in level sport twice over a fortnightly rotation.
+Year 5 students participate in level sport one session a week.
 These sessions focus on specific skills and game play, enabling students to learn, understand and enjoy a range of sports activities.
-Sports include T-ball, basketball, netball, football, cricket and volleyball.
+Sports include basketball, netball, football, cricket, soccer and T-ball.